I Lost Money in a Crypto Scam. Will I Be Taxed?

 The possibility of tax relief applies to crypto investors in the classic sense only.
 For Aussie taxpayers who own crypto as a personal use asset it’s a different story.
 If the ATO considers the coin a personal use asset — something kept or used mainly to purchase items for personal use or consumption — it will disregard a crypto loss.

-You can learn more about how the ATO deals with crypto lost in a scam in our guide.
+Learn more about how the ATO deals with crypto lost in a scam.

 CRA Crypto Scams